blu-bird/blubird/README.md

   * dimension is `\dim`, kernel is `\ker`, which are both implemented by default
   * added notation for change of basis matrix
   * "Divided matrices" (both parenthesis and bracket delimiters) when computing matrix inverses added
+* Chapter 3:
+  * the one when I finally decided to implement a command for the set of n x m matrices (see above)
+  * more very likely to come